ktrudickm/Code-Refactor/README.md

 ![footer-after](./Assets/images/footerafter.png)

-The footer before is under a *div* attribute.
-In order to make this meet accessibility standards and to make it more readable/understandable to the reader, the *div* was changed to a *footer* attribute, which you can see in the after photo.
+The footer before is under a *div* element.
+In order to make this meet accessibility standards and to make it more readable/understandable to the reader, the *div* was changed to a *footer* element, which you can see in the after photo.

 Along with those previously mentioned above, additional adjustments had to be made including:

-* Changing the footer *h2* element to an *h4* since the previous *h* attribute used was an *h3* in the *aside* section.
-This adjustment to the next heading attribute number follows proper semantics.
+* Changing the footer *h2* element to an *h4* since the previous *h* element used was an *h3* in the *aside* section.
+This adjustment to the next heading element number follows proper semantics.

 *